rkoliver311/rkojob/README.md

 Built-in actions include:

-- `ShellAction`: Runs a shell command.
+- `ShellAction`: Runs a shell command in the directory referenced by `job_workspace`.
 - `ShellActionBuilder`: Dynamically creates parameterized shell actions for common CLI tools.
 - You can also define your own custom actions.